CS

 The MG U9 EV will be Australia's first full-electric dual-cab ute with a genuine 3,500kg braked towing rating.
 It claims 430km of WLTP range, a 102kWh battery, and DC fast-charging at up to 120kW.
 Payload is 1,025kg, which beats most petrol utes on the market.

 For tradies who want electric without the PHEV compromise, this is the one to watch.
-The caveat is range while towing — expect a 40-55% hit when pulling 2,500kg or more, which puts the real-world towing range closer to 200km.
+The caveat is range while towing.
+Expect a 40-55 percent hit when pulling 2,500kg or more, which puts the real-world towing range closer to 200km.
 Pricing is still unconfirmed but is expected to land in the $70,000-$85,000 bracket.
 Australian launch is pencilled in for late 2026.

 The LDV eT60 has been on sale in Australia since 2023 as our first fully electric ute.
-It's a 2WD single-cab with an 88kWh battery, 330km WLTP range, and 130kW output.
-Towing is rated at just 1,000kg braked and payload is 1,000kg — it's a tradie runabout, not a grey nomad tow vehicle.
+It is a 2WD dual-cab with an 88.6kWh battery, 330km WLTP range, and 130kW output.
+Towing is rated at just 1,000kg braked and payload is 1,000kg, which makes it a metro tradie runabout rather than a grey nomad tow vehicle.

 Chery KP31 diesel plug-in hybrid ute front exterior